nim-works/cps/README.md

     inc count
     # this primitive sends the continuation to the dispatcher
     cps_sleep interval
-    # this is executed later
+    # this is executed from the dispatcher
     echo name, " ", count

 # the trampoline repeatedly invokes continuations...